Art by Yusuf Bolukbasi

 Our unfolding algorithm has been rewritten five times since its initial development by Rizom-Labs owner, Rémi Arquier in 2003.
 Its current incarnation is capable of flattening a single island consisting of several hundred thousand triangles in a matter of seconds.
 It enables you to choose whether you want to unfold with or without overlaps or triangle flips.
 The unfolding algorithm is also capable of working with different types of constraints on edge orientations, and point positions (pinning).
-The pinning can be controlled by weight maps, allowing for soft constraints.
+The pinning can be controlled by weight maps, allowing for hard & soft constraints.

 Rizom-Lab’s new packing algorithm is extremely fast and highly utilises available UV space.
 It is also capable of grouping, locking, and stacking shells, and allows you to define properties on your shells independently.
 Also, it provides a plethora of options to orient and scale, as well as setting texel density on sais shells.